-Susie believes that taking hold of your life, keeping healthy emotionally and physically then you have every chance of having a happy and healthy pregnancy after the age of 35.
+Susie believes that if you're keeping healthy emotionally and physically then you have every chance of having a happy and healthy pregnancy after the age of 35.

 "You can't control your fertility but you can control your food, you can control your health and you can control your stress levels so it’s about controlling the things that you can to help boost what you can't," she says.